-You can use the Photoshop horse shapes to create items for commercial as well as personal use, you can also use them to create items that can be used in turn to create items for sale CU4CU.
-Use to create logos, brush strokes, adverts, packaging, videos, documents, items for sale on zazzle, catalogs, skateboards, tiles and much more.
-If you have any questions about them, please contact us on email@example.com
+You can use them to create items for commercial as well as personal use, you can also use them to create items that can be used in turn to create items for sale CU4CU.
+Use to create logos, brush strokes, adverts, packaging, videos, documents, items for sale on zazzle, sell items on cafepress, scrap booking, t-shirts, kitchen towels, toilet paper, animal covers, catalogs, skateboards, tiles and much more.
+If you have any questions about them, please contact us

-The horse shapes files are supplied in CSH as well as EPS in the pack 161 set.
-The horse shapes for Photoshop etc can also be used in PS as well as elements but they can be used in many other apps as well such as Affinity Designer, PSP etc In most cases you can simply import them via the file open command of the app or the file place / import command and they can then be used either as a raster layer (such as in PSP) or as a vector in Affinity Designer etc. You can then manipulate the vector in countless ways such as setting the item to a huge size or perhaps duplicating the item or using it as a source for patterns and more (if AD then you will have to convert the EPS files to PNG format and then use those as a bitmap fill for the patterns).
+The files are supplied in CSH as well as EPS in the pack 161 set.
+They can also be used in PS as well as elements but they can be used in many other apps as well such as Affinity Designer, PSP etc In most cases you can simply import them via the file open command of the app or the file place / import command and they can then be used either as a raster layer (such as in PSP) or as a vector in Affinity Designer etc. You can then manipulate the vector in countless ways such as setting the item to a huge size or perhaps duplicating the item or using it as a source for patterns and more (if AD then you will have to convert the EPS files to PNG format and then use those as a bitmap fill for the patterns).
 You can also edit the various anchor points in tools such as Affinity Designer as well as Illustrator and Inkscape and then save the result to a new EPS file or perhaps a PDF or SVG file for use on the web

-You can use the Photoshop horse shapes to create a vast number of brushes as well as patterns.
+You can use them to create a vast number of brushes as well as patterns.
 Simply apply the preset (once or multiple times), perhaps apply some effects as required (oil paint is always a favourite for me) and then go to the edit menu and define brush.
 They offer an unlimited supply of wonderful and unique brush strokes for your projects.
 You can also combine the vectors with effects and adjustments by using the items as a smart object.
 The smart object can also combine more than one vector path and can also hold more than one filter or adjustment effect and with the latest version of CC you can now add layer styles with multiple shadows and glows and strokes and more

-What do you get after purchase
+What do I get once I purchase the set ???

 You can do minor editing of the vectors in PS but the best results can be achieved by exporting them to applications such as Illustrator.
 You can save the vectors to the CC library and then edited in Illustrator.
 You can also export the items to tools such as Affinity Photo as well as Inkscape.
 The vectors can then be copied back into PS and used as a new CSH or just used as a standard layer.

 How did you create them ?